Site Map | Home

 EMRC will take such steps as it deems necessary to protect its security position as to outstanding advances.
 These steps may include, but are not limited to, requiring the delivery of additional collateral, whether or not such additional collateral would be eligible to originate an advance.

 1. Are required to segregate, label as "Collateral for the Egyptian Mortgage Refinance Company," and provide a listing to EMRC identifying specific qualified collateral sufficient to satisfy the collateral-maintenance level.
-Such listing must be updated at least semi-annually, or more often as EMRC may require.

 2. May not use, commingle, encumber, or dispose of collateral that has been segregated, labeled, and listed without the express written consent of EMRC.

 3. Agree to permit EMRC personnel to make periodic on-site verification of collateral pledged.
-An audit will be carried covering a sample of the portfolio representing at least 5 percent of the mortgage loans assigned and will be selected randomly.
-Auditors must review all conditions set by company, including those on eligibility, accuracy, and adherence to the reported information on defective and prepaid loans.
+An EMRC examination will be carried covering a sample of the portfolio representing at least 5 percent of the mortgage loans assigned and will be selected randomly.
+EMRC examiners must review all conditions set by EMRC, including those on eligibility, accuracy, and adherence to the reported information on defective and prepaid loans.
 Any anomaly is subject to replacement.
-In case of problems, EMRC could require a second, more intensive auditing.
-The member may be required to provide additional compensatory collateral on the whole portfolio of this member if the more intensive audit reveals anomalies.
+In case of problems, EMRC could require a second, more intensive examination.
+PML may be required to provide additional compensatory collateral on the whole portfolio of this client if the more intensive examination reveals anomalies.
+Provide EMRC with full legal recourse.

 Back to Lending Guidelines